sparta1103/docs/docs/start/install.md

 ## Log into Admin Area
 Finally, log into the admin area with the default account `admin@example.com` and the password is `password`. **Remember to change the default email address and password!**
+*An Artisan command will be available soon so that you can set up the default admin account more easily.*